PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 Virtual providers allow the selection of a specific package recipe from amongst several providers.
 For example, consider the case of two `u-boot*` recipes each providing the same package functionality by declaring they provide the `virtual/bootloader` symbolic package name:
-- `u-boot-fslc.bb` which declares its ability to build a boot loader by specifying the virtual provider directive `PROVIDES="virtual/bootloader"`.
+- `u-boot-fslc.bb` declares its ability to build a boot loader by specifying the virtual provider directive `PROVIDES="virtual/bootloader"`.
-- `u-boot-imx.bb` which also declares the virtual provider directive `PROVIDES="virtual/bootloader"`.
+- `u-boot-imx.bb` declares the virtual provider directive `PROVIDES="virtual/bootloader"`.

 A `${machine}.conf` (by including `[soc-family].inc`) selects a specific boot loader package recipe by setting the `PREFERRED_PROVIDER_virtual/bootloader` symbol to the actual recipe (package) name: